Neural refractive index field: Unlocking the Potential of Background-oriented Schlieren Tomography in Volumetric Flow Visualization: Results

 To further quantify the reconstruction quality, the average reconstruction error is defined as \( \left\| \mathbf{n}_{\text{gt}} - \mathbf{n}_{\text{rec}} \right\|_2 / \left\| \mathbf{n}_{\text{gt}} - 1 \right\|_2 \), termed the L2 error.
-Table~\ref{tab:combined} compares the algorithms across the entire reconstruction volume under varying noise levels.
+Table.~\ref{tab:corr_coeffs} and Table.~\ref{tab:l2_errors} compares the algorithms across the entire reconstruction volume under varying noise levels.
 This comparison unequivocally demonstrates the superiority of NeRIF over voxel-based algorithms in terms of its robustness to noise and overall reconstruction quality.
 Notably, the CC for the reconstructed density fields using NeRIF consistently exceeds 0.99 across different noise levels, with L2 errors predominantly below 1\%.
+We quantified the spatial resolution of the algorithm in Appendix.~\ref{app:spatialreslution}.

 We delve deeper into the robustness of NeRIF by examining its performance under varying noise levels and iteration numbers, using Phantom 2 as a representative case.
 As illustrated in Fig.~\ref{fig:error_time}, NeRIF exhibits a rapid reduction in reconstruction error during the initial iterations, with each case converging to an acceptable level of error within approximately 50 epochs.
 Notably, while the influence of noise becomes more pronounced as iterations progress, the error oscillates slightly but continues to decrease, allowing NeRIF to converge towards a stable residual faster.